infoactive/data-design/README.md

 4. Get reviewers.
 Go back to your GitHub issue, check with the commenters there, and see who would be willing to review your chapter for content, grammar, and style.
 Add them as contributors on your fork, let them make edits, etc.
 5. Once you all think that the chapter's in a good place, create a pull request back to the main repository.
 That's when we'll go through and do an 'official' edit and suggest any changes we'd like to see before accepting your chapter.
 6. Publish!
 We'll accept your pull request and you'll offically have a chapter in *Data.
 Design.* Congratulate yourself on a job well done and make sure that we didn't forget to add your information to our page of contributors.

+### Use Google Docs

+We realize that not everyone knows how to use GitHub or wants to learn how to.
+And that's fine!
+If you don't want to worry about HTMLbook specifications and forks and pull requests and all that jazz, we've got your back.
+The process is conceptually similar to Option #2:

+1. Open an [issue with us](https://github.com/infoactive/data-design/issues) and label it as a question.
+Let everyone know what you're thinking.
+Even if you have a great chapter idea, we can't guarantee that there's a good spot in the book to put it and we don't want you spending hours of your time writing something that we'll end up rejecting.
+Get feedback on the idea and make sure that it'll be a chapter we can use.
+2. Make a [Google Doc](https://drive.google.com) and start authoring!
+If you don't have a Google account, we're sorry, but you'll just have to bite the bullet and create one.
+We'd like to cover every major email provider in the world, but that's not terribly practical.
+3. Get reviewers.
+Share your document with [ebook@infoactive.co](mailto:ebook@infoactive.co) and we'll get you in contact with some editors who are currently available.
+Make sure that you give us full editing rights so that we can add editors for you!
+4. Once you all think that the chapter's in a good place, drop us a line at [ebook@infoactive.co](mailto:ebook@infoactive.co).
+We'll go through and do an 'official' edit and suggest any changes we'd like to see before accepting your chapter.
+5. Publish!
+We'll handle all the behind-the-scenes stuff to convert your chapter to HTML and add it to the published book.
+Congratulate yourself on a job well done and make sure that we didn't forget to add your information to our page of contributors.

 ### Rejecting Submissions